GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

 executing code belonging to a thread, as opposed to being in an idle state.

 A CPU utilization close to `0.0` indicates that the processor has been almost entirely idle.
-A CPU utilization close to `1.0` is very likely to lead to a device that is generating excessive heat.
-Web applications can help avoid bad user experiences by reducing their compute demands when the CPU utilization is high.
+A CPU utilization close to `1.0` is very likely to generate excessive heat.
+Web applications can help avoiding bad user experiences by reducing their compute demands when the CPU utilization is high.